Business Studies with a focus on Logistics

 Career pathways for graduates

-Graduates with a specialization in logistics have a wide array of career paths available to them.
+Graduates with a specialisation in Logistics have a wide array of career paths available to them.
 Here are some potential roles:

 • Logistics Manager: Overseeing the entire logistics process, from procurement to delivery, ensuring that operations run smoothly and efficiently.